ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 </details>

 #### Using the `type_chart_helper.py` script
 If you want to use the `type_chart_helper.py` script, you will need to have Python installed on your computer.
 You can download it from [here](https://www.python.org/downloads/).
 Alternatively, you can install it from the Microsoft Store, which is the easiest way to get it on Windows.
 At the top of the file you will find the settings for the script.
 You will need to provide the path to your overlay 16 file, the path may be something like `platinum_DSPRE_contents/unpacked/overlay/overlay_0016.bin`.
 There is also a `mode` setting which can be set to either `bin-to-csv` or `csv-to-bin`.
 The first mode will convert the binary type chart to a CSV file, while the second mode will convert a CSV file to a binary type chart and write it to your overlay.
 The script will create a new file called `type_chart.csv` in the same folder as the script.
 If you plan on adding new types, you can also add them to the enum at the top of the file.
 The resources folder contains a template CSV file for the modern type chart with the Fairy type replacing the Mystery type calles `modern_type_chart.csv`.
 You can use this as a starting point for your own type chart or just copy it as is.
 The folder also contains a copy of the vanilla type chart called `vanilla_type_chart.csv` which you can use to revert your changes if needed.
+If you don't want to write to the overlay directly you can also use the `csv-to-local-bin` mode.

 ### Assigning new types to moves and Pokémon